Marriage License and Ceremony

 - Each party’s birth date/age

-- Social Security Number (note that while the Social Security Number is required by law, it will not appear on the marriage license)
+- Social Security Number for each party that has a one (note that while the Social Security Number is required by law, it will not appear on the marriage license)

 - If either party has been married previously, the clerk must be told the date (day, month, year) and place of the former spouse’s death or of any annulment or divorce decree.